 I love the shelves to stacking books that I’m reading.
 It’s got a perfect little spot for my cell phone to rest all night long too!

-Transforming these thrift store bar stools into tall nightstands was really simple.
+Transforming these thrift store bar stools into tall modern bedside tables was really simple.
 All it took was a little bit of painting and some wood shelves cut down to size!
+I love the storage of the shelves and the small table top for a glass of water.

 If you’re new to the furniture painting world, this is a great little project to get your feet wet.
 I only paid $5 per bar stool at the thrift store, so it’s not a big investment at all.